Welcome to the Office of Institutional Effectiveness!

 The Office of Institutional Effectiveness specifically seeks to:

-- Promote the adoption of the continuous improvement into the culture of SFA.
+- Promote data informed decision-making and the adoption of the continuous improvement into the culture of SFA.

 - Provide training, information and support for faculty, staff and administrators as they carry out their duties and responsibilities in ongoing improvement processes.

-- Conduct individual consultations with, and provide feedback to, faculty, staff and administrators charged with implementing continuous improvement processes.
+- Conduct individual consultations with, and provide feedback to, faculty, staff and administrators charged with developing and implementing continuous improvement processes.

-- Provide training and assistance in the use of the improvement management systems (Nuventive Improve, Platinum Analytics, Astra Schedule).
+- Provide training and assistance in the use of the improvement management systems (Nuventive Improve, Platinum Analytics and Astra Schedule).

-- Conduct continuous local, regional, and national surveillance of developing issues in assessment, institutional effectiveness and accreditation.
+- Conduct ongoing research of developing issues in assessment, institutional effectiveness and accreditation in higher education at the local, regional and national levels.

 Institutional planning and effectiveness involves all academic programs, university services, administrative units and stakeholders.
 Our office advocates incorporating the continuous improvement cycle in decision-making processes at all levels; and provides a sound basis for budgetary decisions and resource allocations.